spiral/docs/database/declaration.md

 dump($comparator->addedColumns());
 ```

-Comparator will provide you list of created, updated, removed columns, indexes and foreign keys so you can create your own migration mechanism.
+> Comparator will provide you list of created, updated, removed columns, indexes and foreign keys.

-## Global table operations
+## Table related operations
 You can also apply some operations on table level, such commands does not require schema saving and executed immidiatelly:

 ```php